rucio/documentation/docs/operator/k8s_guide.md

 Please notice that in order to have LBs produced, ***the Helm chart must be applied***.
 This will come with several errors related to certificates, that will be fixed in the next steps.
 ### Setup the LB
-The minimal configuration for LBaaS is the following:
+The minimal configuration for LoadBalancers is the following:
 ```yaml
     service:
       type: LoadBalancer